tarwn/lessthandot-hugo/blogs/content/posts/2010-10-16-what-exactly-is-fragment_count.md

   <img src="/wp-content/uploads/blogs/DataMgmt/Fragments.jpg" alt="" title="" width="900" height="300" />
 </div>

-Let’s try to implement this method.
+Let's try to implement this method.
 The idea is to first load all the pages allocated to the Clustered Index into a temporary table and assign the sequence number to those pages and join each record with next record and find out the records where the difference is not equal to 1.

 sql
 -- Table to hold Pages of the CI,